Scrapie: Treatment and preventive action

 In 2010, a team from New York described detection of PrPSc even when initially present at only one part in a hundred billion (10−11) in brain tissue.
 The method combines amplification with a novel technology called surround optical fiber immunoassay and some specific antibodies against PrPSc.
 The technique allowed detection of PrPSc after many fewer cycles of conversion than others have achieved, substantially reducing the possibility of artefacts, as well as speeding up the assay.
 The researchers also tested their method on blood samples from apparently healthy sheep that went on to develop scrapie.
 The animals' brains were analysed once any symptoms became apparent.
 They could therefore compare results from brain tissue and blood taken once the animals exhibited symptoms of the diseases, with blood obtained earlier in the animals' lives, and from uninfected animals.
 The results showed very clearly that PrPSc could be detected in the blood of animals long before the symptoms appeared.
 After further development and testing, this method could be of great value in surveillance as a blood- or urine-based screening test for scrapie.

+In the United Kingdom, if a sheep is suspected or found to have scrapie in laboratory tests, it will be euthanised to prevent further suffering and to reduce the possibility of transmission.
+The Animal and Plant Health Agency will compensate farmers £30 for a cull animal and £90 for any others confirmed to have scrapie, and if scrapie is not confirmed, farmers can claim the "market value" of the sheep, up to £400 in compensation.